 The seminar this week will focus on the intersections between the discipline of history and the rise of memory studies.
-Following a disucssion of the implications for historical research, we will engage with documents in the MRC in order to explore the overlaps between individual memory and wider historical and political events such as repression, persecution, exile and activism (examples from the Chile archive, but students can explore other holdings, e.g. the Amnesty International and Trade Union collections, depending on their interests).
+Following a disucssion of the implications for historical research, we will engage with oral history to explore the overlaps between individual memory and wider historical and political events such as repression, persecution, exile and activism.

 Kirwin Lee Klein, 'On the Emergence of Memory in Historical Discourse', Representations, 69/1 (2000)127-150.

 Week 6: Memory and Creative Writing (with visiting speaker Dr Emilie Pine, UCD and Irish Memory Studies Network)